The sexologist who came up with “cis” also claimed “there’s nothing wrong with pedophilia.”

 “Cisgender” is now widely used to refer to people who are said to have a “gender identity” that matches their sex.
 However, the more accurate translation from Sigusch’s German coinage “zissexuell” is “cissexual”, though now “sex” — referring to either sex organs or sexuality — has been replaced by the vague and subjective term “gender.”

 “Speaking of cissexuals.
 If there are transsexuals, logically there must be cissexuals.
 One is not to be thought without the other at all.
-I have allowed myself to introduce the terms cissexualism, cissexuals, cisgender etc.,” Sigusch wrote in 1991.
+I have allowed myself to introduce the terms cissexualism, cissexuals, cisgender etc.,” Sigusch wrote.

 “The genuinely neological characteristic of transsexualism is that it casts what I have referred to as cissexualism, actually its logical counterpart, in a highly ambiguous light.
 For if there is a trans‚ a beyond (physical gender)‚ there must be a cis‚ a this-side -of‚ as well,” Sigusch wrote in 1998, referring to his 1991 article.